Project-Magma-Monorepo/Obsuidian/README.md

 ### SUI Full Node Synchronization Issues
 If the SUI Full Node is not synchronizing:
-1. Check if the Full Node is syncing: `docker compose logs sui-fullnode`
+1. Check if the Full Node is syncing: `docker compose logs full-node`
 2. Verify the genesis blob is correct for your network
 3. Check the fullnode.yaml configuration
 4. Ensure enough disk space is available for blockchain data